mtomic/wordpress-install/README.md

 wpinstall_osx
 =============
 Bash script that installs a brand new WordPress site on your Mac.
 The script will create a hosts entry for you and an Apache vhost.
+DO NOT use this on production systems, this script will only work in your OS X dev environment.

 Usage